MRS028/L2B5-Assignment-01/README.md

 } & User;
 ```

-**When to Use Which?**
+**When to use which?**

-* Use `interface` for defining object shapes, especially in OOP-style code.
+* Use `interface` when working with object-oriented designs or classes
-* Use `type` for unions, intersections, or complex type compositions.
+* Use `type` for advanced compositions like unions and intersections

 ---

-## 2. The `keyof` Keyword: Accessing Object Keys Dynamically
+**2. The `keyof` Keyword: Accessing Object Keys Dynamically**

-The `keyof` operator creates a union type of all keys in an object, enabling type-safe dynamic property access.
+`keyof` creates a union of an object’s keys.
+It helps enforce type-safe dynamic property access.

-### Example:
+Example:

 ```typescript
 interface Person {